-The 2016 Grade 4 Common Core Mathematics Test consists of three books that are administered over three days.
-Day 1 will consist of Book 1.
-Day 2 will consist of Book 2.
-Day 3 will consist of Book 3.
-Students will be provided as much time as necessary to complete each test book.
-On average, students will likely need approximately 50-60 minutes of working time each day to complete sessions 1 and 2 and approximately 80-90 minutes of working time to complete session 3.
+The 2017 Grade 4 Common Core Mathematics Test consists of three sessions that are administered over three days.
+Students will be provided as much time as necessary to complete each test session.
+On average, students will likely need approximately 50-60 minutes of working time each day to complete Sessions 1 and 2 and approximately 80-90 minutes of working time to complete Session 3.
 For more information regarding what students may do once they have completed their work, please refer to the section "When Students Have Completed Their Tests."